UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 CenterPoint delivery rates typically change twice a year, in March and September, to recover costs from storm damage, grid maintenance, and technology upgrades.

-Because delivery fees are non-negotiable and strictly set by state regulators, you cannot shop around for a cheaper delivery tier.
+Because delivery fees are strictly set by state regulators, you cannot shop around for a cheaper delivery tier.
 However, you absolutely can control the variable portion of your bill by actively reducing your daily energy consumption.
-Every single kilowatt-hour you conserve keeps almost five cents in your own pocket.
+Every single kilowatt-hour you conserve keeps almost 5 cents in your own pocket before factoring in your provider’s energy charge.

-Here are three effective ways to lower your usage:
+Here are four effective ways to lower your usage:

 • HVAC Maintenance: Your air conditioner is the biggest energy draw in your home.
 Changing your air filters every one to three months ensures the system runs efficiently.
 Installing a smart thermostat can also help you easily reduce cooling loads when you leave the house.